 Public safety agencies and critical infrastructure organizations need radio interoperability.
-Yet, our solution goes beyond radio interoperability to provide LMR to LTE, real-time video, geospatial information and data sharing capabilities.
+Our solution goes beyond basic radio interoperability to provide LMR to LMR, LMR to LTE, real-time video sharing, geospatial information and data sharing capabilities.

-All of this is possible through our powerful network called the Interoperable Response and Preparedness Platform (IRAPP).
-This network is the largest nationwide network of public safety agencies, schools and private enterprises.
+All of this is possible through our powerful capability and network called the Interoperable Response and Preparedness Platform (IRAPP).
+This network is the largest nationwide network of public safety agencies, critical infrastructure, schools and private enterprise security.
 The IRAPP is transport agnostic, device agnostic and media agnostic.
 It leverages your current communications assets and incorporates new devices as needed.
 Connect to the IRAPP network via public or private LTE, satellite or terrestrial broadband.

 Mutualink’s interoperability solution brings ease of use, security and multimedia functionality to anyone involved in multi-agency incident resolution.
 Mutualink’s peer-to-peer technology enables network agnostic communication in a scalable, flexible, ad hoc architecture.
 To learn more about Mutualink’s vision for a nationwide interoperability platform, read our whitepaper by clicking the button below.

 First responders need a variety of information in real time – voice, video and data – to effectively resolve incidents.
 This information is enabled by Network Interface Controllers (NICs) which can be securely and selectively shared over the Interoperable Response and Preparedness Platform (IRAPP) as needed.